Alcohol and Drug Use Statistics in Kent, Washington

 To qualify for these free health insurance programs, you must either be very low-income or be above age 65 or disabled.
 Each program has different requirements and coverage limitations, so make sure to learn about what your plan would be able to cover before signing up for any program that needs your health insurance coverage.

 Speak with your nearest health and human services agency to get screened and apply for Medicare or Apple Health.
-The Substance Abuse and Mental Health Services Administration (SAMHSA) keeps track of certified rehab programs and shows there are 17 rehabs within the city of Kent, at least six of which offer some sort of rehab financial assistance — whether it’s a sliding fee scale or a rehab scholarship.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) keeps track of certified programs and shows there are 17 accredited alcohol and drug rehabs in Kent, at least six of which offer some sort of financial assistance — whether it’s a sliding fee scale or a scholarship.

 Accommodations: There are myriad temporary and semi-temporary housing opportunities in the city and nearby, with 314 hotels in the area and seven in the city and plenty of apartments and single-family homes for rent.